Distributed Inference for Tail Risk: Introduction

 \section{Introduction}

-The availability of enormously large dataset presents a great challenge to traditional statistical methods running on a standalone computer.
-Such datasets are often stored distributedly in multiple machines and cannot be combined into one dataset due to data privacy, constraints in storage or limited internet bandwidth.
+Financial risk management requires risk forecasting for rare but high-impact events, typically referred to as extreme events.
+Extreme value analysis, statistical methods for analyzing the tail of a distribution, is recognized as a useful tool for modeling and analyzing such extremes.
+In this paper, we consider tail risk analysis using a large dataset that is distributedly stored at various locations.

+While the availability of large datasets in general benefits statistical analysis, such as extreme value analysis, it also presents at least three practical challenges to implementing conventional statistical procedures.
+Firstly, a combined dataset might not be available to one end user due to privacy concerns.
 For example, consider analyzing insurance claims from various insurance companies.
-Since insurance firms are contracted for the privacy of their customers, it is impossible to combine all claims from different insurers into one dataset.
-Another practical example is when the size of the dataset is beyond a computer's memory.
-Such a dataset must be analyzed in batches, mimicking the distributed storage scenario.
+Since insurance firms are contracted for protecting privacy of their customers, it is impossible to combine all claims from different insurers into one massive dataset.
+Secondly, the computation cost to analyze a massive dataset can be expensive when implementing statistical procedures involving an optimization algorithm, such as maximum likelihood or loss minimization.
+Thirdly, storage constraints can arise when dealing with massive datasets, for instance, when the size of a dataset exceeds a computer's memory.
+Another example is to analyze online stream data, where data become available in a sequential manner \citep{gama2013evaluating}.

-Divide and Conquer (DC) algorithms are often invoked when data are distributedly stored.
-It first estimates a desired quantity or parameter based on part of the data storing on each machine and then combines the results obtained from all machines to calculate an aggregated estimate, often by a simple average.
-Such algorithms have been applied to various statistical approaches, see \cite{fan2019distributed} for principal component analysis, \cite{volgushev2019distributed} for quantile regression and \cite{li2013statistical} for kernel density estimation, among others.
-Theoretically a DC algorithm can be applied to a given statistical procedure if it possesses the so-called oracle property: the aggregated estimator by averaging achieves the same statistical efficiency as the imaginary estimator using all observations, which is often referred to as the {\it oracle estimator}.
+One solution to overcome these challenges is to handle the massive datasets in batches, sometimes referred to as ``distributedly stored''.
+Divide and Conquer (DC) algorithms are often invoked when data are distributedly stored in multiple machines.
+One first estimates a desired quantity or parameter based on part of the data stored on each machine and then combines the results obtained from all machines to calculate an aggregated estimate, often by a simple average.
+DC algorithms have at least three advantages.
+Firstly, DC algorithms help to preserve privacy.
+For example, insurance firms can share some statistical results provided that that other companies cannot infer client level data from the shared results.
+Moreover, DC algorithms can significantly improve computational efficiency by utilizing parallel computing.
+Lastly, DC algorithms can overcome the challenge of storage constraint by analyzing the dataset in batches.